jtrinklein/PullRequestBookmark/README.md

+#Code is maintained in the [gh-pages branch](https://github.com/jtrinklein/PullRequestBookmark/tree/gh-pages)

 PullRequestBookmark
 ===================

 Create a bookmark to create pull request with template.

-Code for the generator is maintained in the [gh-pages branch](https://github.com/jtrinklein/PullRequestBookmark/tree/gh-pages)

 Original bookmark code written by [@foresterh](https://github.com/foresterh)